X1Zeth2X/Hanabiv2/README.md

 ## Thanks
 I would like to thank and appreciate the following:
-* "Wednesday"
+* "Wednesday" and João.

-  He gave me some ideas and code for Hanabi
+  They gave me some ideas and code for Hanabi
 * Users

   Thanks for using Hanabi (v2)!